ClevelandClinicQHS/pubsource/README.md

 # pubsource
-Contains source code used to conduct biostatistical analysis in published works
+Contains source code used to conduct biostatistical analysis in published works.